-In Dundas BI, you apply formulas to data by writing small script-like expressions, much like you would in a desktop spreadsheet program.
-A formula expression can be a simple constant value, a mathematical expression involving measures, or include built-in formula functions such as AVG and TOP, or any combination of these.
+In Dundas BI, you apply formulas to data by writing small expressions, much like you would in a spreadsheet program.
+A formula expression can be a simple constant value, a mathematical expression involving measures, a call to a built-in formula function such as AVG and TOP, or any combination of these.

 3. Accessing the formula bar

 Select a data visualization on the dashboard canvas, go to the toolbar, click Data Tools, and then click Add Formula.
 (When editing a metric set full-screen, simply choose Add Formula in the toolbar).

 A formula bar appears below the main toolbar.
-The basic idea here is you enter your formula in the text box and then click apply.
-The output option lets you choose how you want to visualize the formula result/measure.
+The output option lets you choose how you initially want to visualize the new formula measure.
 There is also an advanced mode for entering complex, multi-line formula expressions.
 Once you are finished entering your formula, click apply.

-Note that you can also add a formula from the Data Analysis Panel.
-Go to the MEASURES section and click the click to add link.
+Alternatively, you can also add a formula from the Data Analysis Panel: go to the MEASURES section and click the click to add link.

 Then go to the CALCULATED ELEMENTS section and click <Formula>.
 The formula bar will appear just like before.